MRKonrad/MRKonrad/_posts/2015-07-17-Osirix-Plugin3.md

 title: "How to Devolop an Osirix Plugin - part 3: ITK"
 date:   2015-07-15
 categories: osirix_plugin
-tags: tutorial
+tags: Tutorial
 ---

 You want to use other version of ITK?
 Here is a solution that worked for me.
-It is based on [a tutorial by Brian Jensen](http://campar.in.tum.de/Students/SepOsiriXSegmentation).
+It is based on [a Tutorial by Brian Jensen](http://campar.in.tum.de/Students/SepOsiriXSegmentation).

 ## ITK
 1. Get [ITK](http://www.itk.org/) source code.
 Lets name path of the directory with source ``<ITK_src>`` and one with binaries ``<ITK_bin>``.